MicrosoftDocs/SupportArticles-docs/support/sql/admin/non-yielding-error-lock-pages-disable.md

 ## Cause

 This issue occurs if there are large size or a large number of allocations or deallocations.
-This issue will cause a hot workspace lock in the virtual memory manager (VMM) for Windows, which results in a long wait for those allocations and deallocations to complete.
+It takes a long time to wait for these allocations and deallocations to complete.

 > [!NOTE]
 > In the entry, the kernel time is almost same as the interval time, which indicates a high amount of privileged CPU time.